filip26/linked-tree/doc/LTF.md

 * How would this affect the design of type and definition systems?
 * What if we simplify JSON-LD context definitions by reducing their expressivity to basic mappings?
 This approach could improve analytics, facilitate comparisons to identify differences in definitions and shifts in meaning, and boost processing performance.

+## Processing

+LinkedTree has a single form (LTF)—that's it.
+The LinkedTree processor provides different layers, such as a semantic layer, which follows the same structural form but offers different types of contextual information.

+This is a major distinction from JSON-LD processing, where a document is transformed into multiple forms.

+## Format

 ### Traits